 Waleed Hakim is the Programs Manager at CDF Canada.
 He is working to support the implementation of projects to build the resilience of smallholder farmers in Africa.
 Mr. Hakim is experienced in project management and brings experience in international development, capacity building, monitoring and evaluation and rural assistance programs.

-Mr. Hakim holds a Master’s Degree in Business Administration, and before joining CDF Canada, he worked for over a decade in managerial positions with a few nongovernmental organizations, including CARE International and worked with Asian Development Bank.
+Mr. Hakim holds a Master’s Degree in Business Administration, and before joining CDF Canada, he worked for over a decade in managerial positions for international organizations.

 Jane Cooper is a monitoring and evaluation specialist at CDF Canada, responsible for designing, implementing and operating M&E systems, including supporting staff across the organization as they build their capacity to monitor and evaluate project implementation in the field.